-PL-318 Knowledge, Truth and Skepticism (Variable; Variable; 4.00 Credits; H) The course is a study of the nature of human knowledge and justification of beliefs with special attention to three conceptually related topics: the nature and value of knowledge and the nature and structure of epistemic justification, the nature of truth, and the challenges from skepticism and influential responses to it.
+PL-318 Knowledge, Truth and Skepticism (Either Semester; Variable; 4.00 Credits; H) The course is a study of the nature of human knowledge and justification of beliefs with special attention to three conceptually related topics: the nature and value of knowledge and the nature and structure of epistemic justification, the nature of truth, and the challenges from skepticism and influential responses to it.
 Prerequisites: Take any 1 Philosophy course.

-PL-321 Philosophy of Language & Communication (Spring; Variable; 4.00 Credits; H) Become acquainted with the primary works of the major thinkers in the philosophy of language (Frege, Russell, Wittgenstein, Searle, Austin, Grice, Davidson, Kripke, Quine) and communication (Locke, Gadamer, and Habermas), and understand their positions on key philosophical issues that dominated in the analytic tradition in the 20th century, such as competing theories of meaning and reference, pragmatics and speech acts, and different models of linguistic understanding and communication.
+PL-321 Philosophy of Language & Communication (Either Semester; Variable; 4.00 Credits; H) Become acquainted with the primary works of the major thinkers in the philosophy of language (Frege, Russell, Wittgenstein, Searle, Austin, Grice, Davidson, Kripke, Quine) and communication (Locke, Gadamer, and Habermas), and understand their positions on key philosophical issues that dominated in the analytic tradition in the 20th century, such as competing theories of meaning and reference, pragmatics and speech acts, and different models of linguistic understanding and communication.
 Prerequisite: Take 1 course from the PL department.

-PL-335 Advanced Ethical Theory (Variable; Variable; 4.00 Credits; H) This course will provide students with an introduction to advanced topics in contemporary moral theory, including debates in metaethics as well as the discussion of specific normative frameworks (such as virtue ethics,consequentialism, deontology and the ethics of care/feminist ethics, among others).
+PL-335 Advanced Ethical Theory (Either Semester; Variable; 4.00 Credits; H) This course will provide students with an introduction to advanced topics in contemporary moral theory, including debates in metaethics as well as the discussion of specific normative frameworks (such as virtue ethics,consequentialism, deontology and the ethics of care/feminist ethics, among others).
 Prerequisites: One prior Philosophy course or permission of the instructor.